cola98765/Boxing/README.md

 |-------------------|-------------------|-----------------------|-----------------------|-------------------------------------------|---------------|-----------------------------------------------|
 |Source gear name	|Boxed gear name	|Number of items in box	|Empty box gear name	|how many items in X;Y;Z are to be rendered	| Offset X;Y;Z	| rotation mode: inherit/ignore/[TODO: random]	|

+* Use `#` as comments in this file
+* Only frist 3 fields are used if you use your own assets
+* for the dynamic boxing to work boxed name has to be saem as single item with `Box` at the end

 ## Changelog

 **V1.3.0**